Is it for you?

 How do you work with the NFP?

 No institutional endorsement is required for applicants to complete the Hertz application and for this reason there is also no internal campus deadline at JHU.
 Applicants simply submit their complete application to the online portal by the official deadline.
-You can find the website below in the have a closer look section.
-The NFP can provide feedback on one complete set of essays (if submitted to Dr. Barry by mid-October) and works with Hertz finalists to prepare them for interviews by connecting them to the Hertz community at JHU.
+The NFP can provide feedback on one complete set of essays (if submitted to NFP by the deadline noted above) and works with Hertz finalists to prepare them for interviews by connecting them to the Hertz community at JHU.

 |late October||Meet the Hertz official deadline|